td2334/OS_Artifact_Collector_DeWall_Kovach/README.md

 Requierments

-Python has to be installed on system
+Python 3.0 or later has to be installed on system

 You require an Admionistrator Powershell Window if on Windows System